lasopablo/freesurfer-freesurfer-dev-mri_WMHsynthseg/README.md

 <blockquote>
   <p>:warning: <strong>Important Notice:</strong> The <code>wmh_synthseg</code> model has already been trained and is ready for use.
 However, please note that integration with FreeSurfer is currently in progress and not yet available.
-Stay tuned for updates on this implementation.
-In other words, running the model will not be straigh-forward.</p>
+In other words, running the model will not be straigh-forward.
+Stay tuned for updates on this implementation.</p>
 </blockquote>

 <p align="center">